hoplon/javelin/README.md

 forms are evaluated depth first, and only as needed to produce a value.
 This model supports special forms and macros, which decide when to evaluate their own arguments.
-In the Javelin evaluation model this is impossible because formula cells are re-computed _reactively_ based on the values of the argument cells (cells the formula cell depends on), which must therefore be computed first.
+In the Javelin evaluation model this is impossible because formula cells are recomputed _reactively_ based on the values of the argument cells (cells the formula cell depends on), which must therefore be computed first.